 The documentation should be current and comprehensive.
-A specific diagnosis, significant background information, the current impact of the impairment on functioning (with effects of medication or other treatment), recommended accommodations, and supportive rationale should be included.
-Individual Education Programs (IEPs) and previous 504 plans may be provided as a source of useful information, but are not sufficient documentation to establish an accommodation array.
+A specific diagnosis, significant background information, the impact of the impairment on functioning (with effects of medication or other treatment), recommended accommodations, and supportive rationale should be included.
+Individual Education Programs (IEPs) and previous 504 plans may be provided as a source of useful information, but may not be sufficient documentation to establish an accommodation array.

 |In High School:||In College:|